leoprover/Leo-III/README.md

 In addition for its HOL reasoning capabilities, Leo-III supports reasoning in many higher-order quantified modal logics [GS18,GSB17].

 Leo-III is developed at Freie Universität Berlin and the University of Luxembourg.
 From 2014 - 2018, it was supported by the German National Research Foundation (DFG) under project BE 2501/11-1 (Leo-III).
-The main contributors are (sorted alphabetically): Christoph Benzmüller, Tomer Libal, Alexander Steen and Max Wisniewski.
+Since 2018, Leo-III is maintained and developed at the University of Luxembourg.
+The main contributors are (sorted alphabetically): Christoph Benzmüller, Alexander Steen and Max Wisniewski.
 For a full list of contributors to the project and used and third-party libraries, please refer to the `AUTHORS` file in the source distribution.

 Leo-III may be cited as [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4435994.svg)](https://doi.org/10.5281/zenodo.4435994)